 - offering consultation and information to agencies developing new services

-- assistance with creating collaborations
+- assisting with creating collaborations

 - writing support letters for members